 Choosing a commerce protection solution with superior performance is critical both for protecting your business from online fraud and for approving more sales from genuine shoppers.
-In addition to minimizing false positives while catching the real villains, you’ll get a higher return on your investment in fraud protection.
+In addition to minimizing false positives while catching the real villains, you’ll get a higher return on your investment in Merchant Fraud Protection.
 You’ll also ensure positive shopping experiences for customers, which will keep them returning for more.

 But how can you identify the best-performing solution?
 This blog will present some important, and not-necessarily obvious tips gleaned from Signifyd’s Commerce Protection Buyer’s Guide on what to look for when shopping for a commerce protection platform.

 How can merchants measure performance?